cjj1977/gpt_arcane_paintbrush/art_styles.md

 fully rendered in color and detail, but with only a hint at the background and surroundings.
 Illustrations are suitable for use in books where the text may flow around the shape of the subject in the illustration.
-* Format: Illustrations will have a 3:4 portrait aspect ratio.
+* Format: Illustrations will have a 1024x1792 (Full-body Portrait) aspect ratio.

 ### Painting